KrLite/Material-Perfection/docs/index.md

   [Material for MkDocs]: https://github.com/squidfunc/mkdocs-material

-Gathered all in one, novmore configuration needed, **Material Perfection** have everything for you to write professional markdown pages.
+Gathered all in one, no more configuration needed, **Material Perfection** have everything for you to write professional markdown pages.
 Not only benifiting readers, but also writers.

 [mkdocs-material]: https://github.com/squidfunc/mkdocs-material